Roach Poop: How to Identify Cockroach Droppings & What They Mean

-Finding mysterious dark specks in your kitchen cabinets or along your baseboards?
+Finding dark specks in your kitchen cabinets or along your baseboards?
 You might be looking at roach poop.
-As a licensed technician at Better Termite & Pest Control with five years of experience, I’ve helped hundreds of homeowners identify cockroach droppings.
-In my experience, German, Oriental, and American roaches are very common in the DC metro area, and knowing how to spot their droppings is often the first step toward solving an infestation.
+As a licensed technician at Better Termite & Pest Control, I’ve helped hundreds of homeowners identify cockroach droppings.
+German, Oriental, and American roaches are very common in the DC metro area.
+Knowing how to spot their droppings is often the first step toward fixing a problem.

-This guide will show you exactly what roach poop looks like, where to find it, why it matters for your health, and what to do about it.
+This guide covers what roach poop looks like, where to find it, the health risks, and what to do about it.

 What Does Roach Poop Look Like?

-Cockroach droppings look different depending on the species.
-The size and shape of roach poop directly relates to the size of the roach that left it.
+Roach droppings look different by species.
+The size and shape of the poop matches the size of the roach that left it.

 German Roach Droppings